piku235/JungiThemeBundle/Resources/doc/index.md

 ### What exactly is a theme?

-The theme is an ordinary object which implements `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
-A theme lives in a bundle and you can have as many themes as you want in the bundle.
+A theme is an ordinary object which implements the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
+Basically themes lives in bundles and you can have in a single bundle one or multiple themes.
+When to use multiple themes in a single bundle you can read in the chapter **Themes overview**.

 ### Themes overview